bcrypto/belt-bign-bake/draft-belt-bign-bake.md

 Here `sqrt` denotes the square root.

+Quotas are not defined for the keys used by the algorithm `belt-ecb` since it doesn't use nonces.

+It is not necessary to specify quotas when processing cryptographic keys and other high-entropy data that cannot be manipulated by an adversary.

 **Example**.
 Consider an application where data is processed in packets.
 An encrypted packet consists of a header `I`, a nonce `S`, a ciphertext `Y` that corresponds to a plaintext `X` and an authentication tag `T`.
 Let the